KristinaP09/kristinap09.github.io/_posts/2025-04-17-through-the-layers.md

 ---

-# Through the Layers: A Night of Stimuli, Response, and Uninvited Narratives
-**Date:** April 18, 2025

----

 Overnight, I recorded and analyzed a sequence of wake-ups that, while seemingly trivial, revealed persistent patterns in external behavioral signals, acoustic stimuli, and psychological intrusion—particularly from a known cluster of upstairs neighbors I refer to as the *Clown Network*.
 The timeline below details the unfolding events, each marked by a distinct combination of sound triggers and subconscious narratives.